 2025 Work in Progress

 In early 2025 I returned to my practice of daily drawing.
 In need of a symbol for great strength and even greater kindness, I drew horses.
-Horses have an extraordinary capacity to heal by offering us their large and giving hearts.
+Horses offer us the healing of their large and giving hearts.
 For thousands of years they have carried humans and our metaphors on their backs.
-Here I draw horses at play, unburdened.
-These images represent an idea unfolding.
+Here are horses at play, unburdened.

 "Los Angeles", 11" x 8", mixed media on paper.